fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.StreamAnalytics/v1.0.12/New-AzureRmStreamAnalyticsTransformation.md

 ```

 ### -Name
-Specifies the name of the azure_2 Stream Analytics transformation to create.
+Specifies the name of the Azure Stream Analytics transformation to create.

 ```yaml
 Type: String